-Contact precautions shown to modify healthcare workers care deliveryDecember 11th, 2012 in Diseases, Conditions, Syndromes /
+Contact precautions shown to modify healthcare workers care deliveryDecember 11, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 The prevention and control of healthcare-associated infections (HAIs) can help reduce patient morbidity and mortality, but a common prevention effort for patients with hard to treat infections known as contact precautions, can have positive and negative impacts on patient care.
 A new report published in the January issue of Infection Control and Hospital Epidemiology, the journal of the Society for Healthcare Epidemiology of America, found when patients with methicillin-resistant Staphylococcus aureus (MRSA) and other antibiotic-resistant bacteria are isolated in the hospital, these contact precautions reduced the number of visits by healthcare workers and outside visitors, but also increased compliance with hand hygiene upon exit of patients' rooms.